surajdean/Multi-Honeypot-Platform/README.md

 ## Using the HoneyPot Web Interface to Track Cyber Threats

-### Step 1: Accessing the Pod Web Interface
+### Step 1: Accessing the T-Pot Web Interface

-*After deploying the pod on Microsoft Azure Cloud platform, access the pod's web interface using your VM's IP address.*
+*After deploying the pod on Microsoft Azure Cloud platform, access the T-Pot web interface using your VM's IP address.*

 *Open a new web browser tab and enter https://<your_VM_IP_address>:64297.*